Alert icon Keyboard navigation enabled.

 How to dismantle an atomic bomb

-Security researchers at enSilo recently released a novel code injection technique for Windows known as ‘Atom Bombing’.
-This is so called because it exploits Windows atom tables and Async procedure calls (APC) to evade detection by many common security solutions.
+'Atom Bombing' is a code injection technique for Windows.
+It is so named because it exploits Windows atom tables and Asynchronous Procedure Calls (APCs) to evade detection by many common security solutions.

 Code injection can be a useful tool for an attacker as it can be used to make a legitimate application run malicious commands.
 As this technique exploits the design of the OS and not a bug in code it cannot be patched easily making it very desirable to attackers.

-When testing the technique on Windows 10 we see that it is possible to inject shellcode into Chrome causing it to launch calc.exe.
+When testing the technique on Windows 10, for instance, we see that it is possible to inject shellcode into Chrome, causing it to launch calc.exe.
 This shellcode could just as easily provide an attacker with a remote shell to access data and launch further attacks.

 blog1